This calculator was last updated on 23/08/2021. It is currently not being updated regularly.

 - All those 75 years of age and over;

 - All those 70 years of age and over and clinically extremely vulnerable individuals;

 - All those 65 years of age and over;

 - All individuals aged 16 years to 64 years with underlying health conditions which put them at higher risk of serious disease and mortality.
 Unpaid carers who receive carer's allowance or are the main carer of an elderly or disabled person;

-The government's target to complete Phase 1 by the end of April 2021.
+The government's target to complete Phase 1 by the early May 2021.